amritrai2401/TravellingAssistant/README.md

 The website provides-:

-• Data(mobno,ratings,price,etc) about hotels, restaurants,tourist attractions and u can filter it by ratings.
+• Data(mobno,ratings,price,etc) about hotels, restaurants,tourist attractions & you can filter it by ratings.

 • Link to tripadvisor.in for reviews and more info about a particular restaurants & hotels.